FAIS-BASED FINANCIAL AID

 FAIS uses School and Student Services (SSS) to provide objective, third-party financial needs assessments.
 FAIS grants cover on average between 10 and 30 percent of eligible families’ demonstrated need, although each case is evaluated on its own, unique merits.
 To be eligible for consideration for financial aid:

 - A completed Parents’ Financial Statement (PFS), application fee, and all supporting documents must be sent to School and Student Services (SSS).
-There is now no deadline to apply for financial aid for the 2020-21 school year.
+The deadline to apply for financial aid for the 2021-22 school year is February 15, 2021.

 - Currently enrolled FAIS families must be in good standing on all debt obligations to the School.